On the strengths of the self-updating process clustering algorithm: Application

 \subsection{Golub Data}

-We use the gene expression data presented in \cite{Golub} to demonstrate the clustering performance of SUP and its ability to separate noise.
-Three pre-processing steps were applied to Golub data that originally has expression values of $7129$ genes from $38$ patients.
-Normalizations of the expression values within arrays were also applied.
-The data we obtained was from the package ``multtest" (version 2.8.0) of Bioconductor.
-This data contains pre-processed and normalized expression values of $3105$ genes from $38$ patients, among which $27$ were with acute lymphoblastic leukemia (ALL) and $11$ were with acute myeloid leukemia (AML).
-The following illustration of SUP includes: (i) discover gene patterns that are mostly associated with ALL-AML distinction, and (ii) classify the $38$ patients in this sample data using the $50$ genes selected by \cite{Golub}.
+We use the gene expression data presented in Golub {\it et al.} \cite{Golub} to show the strength of the self-updating process that can isolate noises.
+The data we obtained was from the package ``multtest" (version 2.8.0) in Bioconductor.
+This data contains pre-processed and normalized expression values of $3105$ genes from $38$ patients, among whom $27$ were with acute lymphoblastic leukemia (ALL) and $11$ were with acute myeloid leukemia (AML).
+The following clustering analyses include (i) discover gene patterns that are mostly associated with ALL-AML distinction, and (ii) classify the $38$ patients using the $50$ genes selected by Golub {\it et al.} \cite{Golub}.